 11th of Dec 2023, 23:12

 This year was particularly fruitful when it comes to publications.
-Having a lot of research piling up on my back catalogue, I was finally able to get some of it past peer review, out there in the wild, for public to read and judge.
+Having a lot of research piling up on my back catalogue, I was finally able to get some of it past peer review, out there in the wild, for the public to read and judge.

 First, I was able to present our research on circularly moving sources at the AES convention in Helsinki Finland in Spring.
 Here, we mainly focused on the physical phenomena of measuring a sound source emitting a pure tone while rotating around the measuring spot.
 The research was of theoretical nature and was intended to pave the way for publications to come in the future and avoid overly multidisciplinary papers by separating the physical from the musicological, that we intend on researching more in the future.
 In summary, at the center of rotation, the velocity vector of the particles of the medium get distorted as the source rotates, resulting in a spectrum split that is equivalent to the angular velocity of rotation.
 The interesting thing, we find, is, that neither is the source sound is modified, nor are we changing the distance, i.e. the radius of the rotation, meaning that the Doppler effect is also not responsible in any way.
 Just by rotating are we able to modify what the source emits at the central listening position.